AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-intro.md

 >[!TIP]
 >
 >YAML files are case sensitive and do not allow tabs.
 Be careful to use consistent indentation throughout the `.magento.env.yaml` file or your configuration may not work as expected.
-The examples in our documentation and in the sample file use _two-space_ indentation.
+The examples in this documentation and in the sample file use _two-space_ indentation.
 Use the [ece-tools validate command](configure-env-yaml.md#validate-configuration-file) to check your configuration.